Topological nonsymmorphic insulator versus Dirac semimetal in KZnBi: Conclusion

 \section{Conclusion}

 We have investigated the electronic structure of KZnBi within the framework of density functional theory, with a focus on delineating its exact topological state.
 Our structural optimization based on various levels of XC density functionals shows that the lattice parameters obtained with SCAN+vdW are in excellent agreement with the experimental parameters.
 The associated electronic state realizes an insulator state with inverted band ordering in bulk BZ.
 The band symmetries and WCC spectrum show that the system realizes a topological nonsymmorphic crystalline insulator with topological invariants $\chi=2$ and $C_m=-2$.
-This calculated electronic and topological state is found to be distinct from the recent experiments that report KZnBi as a topological Dirac semimetal.
-We address this discrepancy by showing that enhanced XC effects are essential to reproduce the topological Dirac semimetal state with correct orbital ordering in KZnBi.
-Specifically, a higher value of $c_{mBJ}$ parameter that mixes the HF exchange and screening potentials reproduces the correct orbital ordering and Dirac semimetal state.
+We further find that the calculated electronic and topological state with various XC functionals (PBE-GGA, SCAN and R2SCAN meta-GGA, and HSE06) is found to be distinct from the recent experiments that report KZnBi as a TDSM.
+We address this discrepancy by showing that tuning the strength of XC effects in various functionals is essential to produce the topological Dirac semimetal state with correct orbital ordering.
+Specifically, a higher value of $c_{mBJ}$ parameter that mixes the HF exchange and screening potentials recovers the desired orbital ordering and Dirac semimetal state.
+These results are further substantiated by the energy dispersion obtained with an enhanced exact HF exchange in the HSE06 hybrid functional.
 Our calculated Dirac nodes, their location, and associated carrier velocities are found to be in excellent agreement with available experimental results.
-Our study thus demonstrates that enhanced XC effects are essential to reproduce the correct orbital ordering and topological Dirac semimetal state of KZnBi.
+Our study thus demonstrates that KZnBi is a unique topological material where XC effects are essential to producing the correct orbital ordering and topological Dirac semimetal state of KZnBi.